Sermon

 .

-beginning was the Word, and the Word was with God, and the Word was God.”
+"In the beginning was the Word, and the Word was with God, and the Word was God.”
 This Word, Jesus, became flesh and lived among us, yet the world did not recognize or accept him.
 His arrival defied expectations, taking place in a humble barn, announced to shepherds rather than royalty.
 This humility reflects God’s nature and purposes, which often clash with human expectations.

 Throughout his life, many missed Jesus.
 Even his parents lost sight of him, once finding him in the Temple fulfilling God’s work rather than hanging out with the other kids.
 King Herod sought to kill him instead of seeking the Savior.
 Religious leaders, confident in their status, failed to see him befriending sinners and touching the untouchable.
 Jesus’ birth, life, and mission consistently subverted expectations, revealing that God’s truth and blessings are often far removed from what humanity anticipates.